 Bick Law helps clients maneuver through the complex issues and procedures related to the Clean Air Act.
 We have experience working with businesses across all industries to develop and implement environmental compliance programs and assist clients in obtaining the required permits for their company’s projects and facilities.
 In addition to industrial and commercial clients, Bick Law represents utilities and investors in energy and renewable energy projects.

-When parties are threatened by potential litigation, such as citizen suits, our California air attorneys are fully prepared to protect and defend our clients at every point in the legal process.
+When parties are threatened by potential litigation, such as citizen suits, our California air lawyers are fully prepared to protect and defend our clients at every point in the legal process.
 Our lawyers also defend businesses in regulatory enforcement matters arising under the CAA, including civil and criminal enforcement.

 Contact us today at 949-432-3500 to speak to an experienced air lawyer and find out how we can help you.